Introducing Aurora PowerGXND

 The world’s first variable graduated neutral density filter

-The Aurora PowerGXND is an hard transition variable hard transition graduated neutral density (GND) filter with continuously variable range up to 5 stops (ND 0 – 1.5).
+The Aurora PowerGXND is a hard transition variable hard transition graduated neutral density (GND) filter with a continuously variable range up to 5 stops (ND 0 – 1.5).

 Using the Aurora PowerGXND proper exposure can be maintained in a high contrast scene when the dynamic range of a camera’s sensor is unable to capture the scene without under or overexposure.